-Staff may recommend to the Board and the Board may find that an Applicant or Affiliate should be ineligible to compete in the 2019 following year's competitive Application Round or that it should be assigned a penalty deduction of one (1) point for in the following year's competitive Application Round of no more than two points for each submitted Application (Tex.
-Gov't Code 2306.6710(b)(2)) because it made a deduction of up to five (5) points for meets the conditions for any of the items listed in paragraphs (1) - $(\underline{54})$ of this subsection, unless the person approving the extension (.
-For those items pertaining to non-statutory deadlines, an exception to the penalty may be made if the Board or Executive Director, as applicable, makes an affirmative finding setting forth that the facts which gave rise to the need for the extension were of the deadline was beyond the reasonable control of the Applicant and could not have been reasonably anticipated.
+Staff may recommend to the Board and the Board may find that an Applicant or Affiliate should be ineligible to compete in following year's competitive Application Round or that it should be assigned a penalty deduction in the following year's competitive Application Round of no more than two points for each submitted Application (Tex.
+Gov't Code 2306.6710(b)(2)) because it meets the conditions for any of the items listed in paragraphs (1) - (4) of this subsection.
+For those items pertaining to non-statutory deadlines, an exception to the penalty may be made if the Board or Executive Director, as applicable, makes an affirmative finding setting forth that the need for an extension of the deadline was beyond the reasonable control of the Applicant and could not have been reasonably anticipated.
 Any such matter to be presented for final determination of deduction by the Board must include notice from the Department to the affected party not less than fourteen (14) days prior to the scheduled Board meeting.
-The Executive Director may, but is not required, to issue a formal notice after disclosure if it is determined that the matter does not warrant point deductions. (\$2306.6710(b)(2)) The Executive Director may make a determination that the matter does not warrant point deduction only for paragraph (1). (§2306.6710(b)(2)) Any deductions assessed by the Board for paragraphs (1) through (4) of this subsection based on a Housing Tax Credit Commitment from a preceding Application round will be attributable to the Applicant or Affiliate of an Application submitted in the Application round referenced above.
+The Executive Director may, but is not required, to issue a formal notice after disclosure if it is determined that the matter does not warrant point deductions.
+The Executive Director may make a determination that the matter does not warrant point deduction only for paragraph (1). (\$2306.6710(b)(2)) Any deductions assessed by the Board for paragraphs (1) through (4) of this subsection based on a Housing Tax Credit Commitment from a preceding Application round will be attributable to the Applicant or Affiliate of an Application submitted in the Application round referenced above.

-- (1) If the Applicant or Affiliate failed to meet the original Carryover submission or 10 percent Test deadline(s) or has requested an extension of the Carryover submission deadline, or the 10 percent Test deadline (relating to either submission or expenditure). - (2) If the Applicant or Affiliate failed to meet the commitment or expenditure requirements of benchmarks of their Contract with the Department for a HOME or National Housing Trust Fund award from the Department. - (3) If the Developer or Principal of the Applicant violates the Adherence to Obligations. - (4) Any deductions assessed by the Board for paragraph (1) or (2) of this subsection based on a Housing Tax Credit Commitment from the preceding Application Round will be attributable to the Applicant or Affiliate of an Application submitted, in the Competitive HTC round immediately preceding the current Application Round. - (5) If the Applicant or Affiliate fails round, failed to meet the deadline to both close financing and provide evidence of an executed construction contract under 10 TAC §11.9(c)(8) related to construction in specific disaster counties. - (4) If the Developer or Principal of the Applicant has violated and/or violates the Adherence to Obligations.
+- (1) If the Applicant or Affiliate failed to meet the original Carryover submission or 10 percent Test deadline(s) or has requested an extension of the Carryover submission deadline or the 10 percent Test deadline (relating to either submission or expenditure). - (2) If the Applicant or Affiliate failed to meet the commitment or expenditure requirements or benchmarks of their Contract with the Department for a HOME or National Housing Trust Fund award from the Department. - (3) If the Applicant or Affiliate, in the Competitive HTC round immediately preceding the current round, failed to meet the deadline to both close financing and provide evidence of an executed construction contract under 10 TAC §11.9(c)(8) related to construction in specific disaster counties. - (4) If the Developer or Principal of the Applicant has violated and/or violates the Adherence to Obligations.